-calloff for 1915(c) FICBS Wa iver: MD.
-1506.R01.01 - Dec 01, 2019 (as of Dec 01, 2019) Page 198 1.
-DDA for approval of P articipant Education, Training and Advocacy Supports Agency 2.
-Provider for staff stand lards Frequency of Verification n: 1.
-DDA - Initial and at le ast every three years 2.
-Provider - Prior to ser vice delivery and continuing thereafter ppendix C: Participa nt Services C-1/C-3: Ser vice Specification te laws regulations and poli cies referenced in the specification are readily available to CMS upon request through • rating agency (if applicable). request unough vice Type: rating agency (if applicable). her Service
+Frequency of Verification:

+2. Provider for staff standards

+1. DDA for approval of Participant Education, Training and Advocacy Supports Agency

+- 1. DDA Initial and at least every three years - 2.
+Provider Prior to service delivery and continuing thereafter

+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).